lostintangent/gistpad/README.md

 ## CodeSwing

 If you're building web applications, and want to create a quick playground environment in order to experiment with HTML, CSS or JavaScript (or [Sass/SCSS, Less, Pug and TypeScript](#additional-language-support)), you can install the [CodeSwing extension](https://aka.ms/codeswing), in order to have a CodePen-like web experience, integrated into VS Code.
 GistPad provides an integration with CodeSwing, and so once it's installed, you can right-click the `Your Gists` node in the `GistPad` tree and select `New CodeSwing` or `New Secret CodeSwing`.
-This will create a new gist, seeded with the selected template fiels, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.
+This will create a new gist, seeded with the selected template fields, and then provide you with a live preview Webview, so that you can iterate on the code and visually see how it behaves.

 When you create a new swing, you'll be asked to select a template, which is simply a way to get started quickly, using the libraries and languages you intend to use (e.g. React.js, Vue.js).
 Since the swing is backed by a Gist, your changes are saved and shareable with your friends.
 Additionally, as you find other swings that you'd like to use, simply fork them and create your own swings.
 That way, you can use Gists as "templates" for swing environments, and collaborate on them with others just like you would any other gist.
 When you're done with a swing, simply close the preview window and all other documents will be automatically closed.
 If you no longer need the swing, then delete it just like any other gist 👍